AnuwatThisuka/AnuwatThisuka/README.md

 # 👋 Hello, I'm Anuwat Thisuka!

-Full Stack Developer & IIoT Systems Integration Specialist with over 2 years of experience delivering comprehensive Industrial Internet of Things solutions.
+Software Developer & IIoT Systems Integration Specialist with over 2 years of experience delivering comprehensive Industrial Internet of Things solutions.
 Proficient in designing and developing applications that address business needs through the integration of hardware, software, and cloud services.
 Expert in frontend and backend development using modern technologies, IoT device connectivity, and sustainable development solutions.
 Passionate about creating efficient, real-time